Pacific Motorway M1 Varsity Lakes to Tugun upgrade

 - Total investment

 - Queensland Government

-- 2020: Design complete on all three motorway widening packages – A, B and C
+- 2020: Design complete on all 3 motorway widening packages – A, B and C.

-- 2021: Motorway widening on all three packages will be underway across the 10-km route
+- 2021: Motorway widening on all 3 packages will be underway across the 10km route.

 The Australian and Queensland governments are committed to managing the design and construction phases of the VL2T upgrade in a way that supports environmental, social and ecological outcomes through sustainable infrastructure development.